E2E: Efficient Filtered AKNN Search via Adaptive Termination: Problem Analysis

-We begin with the search complexity of a graph-based index (e.g., HNSW) employing a post-filtering strategy.
-Let a query be denoted as $q = (x_q, f_q)$, where $x_q$ represents the query vector and $f_q$ represents the associated filtering constraint.
-The search process for AKNN on existing graph-based indexes typically proceeds in two distinct phases.
+\stitle{Plain AKNN Search.} We first analyze the search complexity of a graph-based AKNN index (e.g., HNSW) under \emph{plain} search, i.e., without considering filters.
+The search consists of two phases.

-\sstitle{Greedy Routing.} The initial phase aims to locate the approximate nearest neighbor of $x_q$ within the global graph structure, disregarding the filter $f_q$.
-The search employs a greedy strategy, iteratively moving to the neighbor that most reduces the distance to the query.
-The complexity of this greedy routing phase is generally logarithmic with respect to the dataset size, $O(\log N)$, where $N$ is the total cardinality of the dataset.
-Advanced structures like HNSW~\cite{HNSW-PAMI-2020} and HVS~\cite{HVS-VLDB-2021-kejing-lu} further optimize this phase by introducing hierarchical layers or sparse navigational graphs, effectively reducing the computational overhead of this initial descent to a negligible fraction of the total cost.
+\sstitle{Greedy Routing.} This phase quickly locates the first approximate nearest neighbor of the query vector $x_q$ in the graph.
+Starting from an entry node, the algorithm greedily moves to a neighbor closer to $x_q$ until no closer node exists.
+The routing cost is typically $O(\log N)$, where $N$ is the database cardinality.
+Advanced indexes such as HNSW~\cite{HNSW-PAMI-2020} and HVS~\cite{HVS-VLDB-2021-kejing-lu} further reduce this cost via hierarchical layers or sparse navigational graphs, making routing overhead negligible compared to the subsequent expansion phase.

-\sstitle{Local Expansion.} Upon identifying the approximate top-1 result, the algorithm transitions to a local exploration phase using a beam search strategy.
-The index iteratively expands the search frontier by exploring the neighbors of visited nodes, maintaining a candidate pool of size $m$ (the beam width).
-For a standard top-$k$ search without filtering, the overall complexity is traditionally derived as $O(\log N + m \cdot \bar{d})$, where $\bar{d}$ represents the average node degree.
-Since the maximum degree of nodes in the graph index is typically bounded by a constant (e.g., $M_{max}$ in $\HNSW$), the cost of a single node expansion is effectively constant $O(1)$.
-Consequently, the complexity is dominated by the number of expansions required to fill the beam, often simplified to $O(\log N + m)$~\cite{Acorn-SIGMOD-2024,ESG-arxiv-2025-Mingyu}.
+\sstitle{Local Expansion.} After obtaining an approximate top-1 neighbor, the search switches to a local exploration phase, commonly implemented via beam search.
+Specifically, it iteratively expands the frontier by visiting neighbors of the currently explored nodes, while maintaining a candidate \textbf{queue} of size $m$ (i.e., the beam width).
+For a standard top-$k$ search without filtering, the overall complexity is often expressed as $O(\log N + m \cdot \bar{d})$, where $\bar{d}$ is the average node degree.
+Since the maximum degree in graph-based indexes is usually bounded by a constant (e.g., $M_{\max}$ in $\HNSW$), the cost of expanding a single node is effectively $O(1)$.
+Therefore, the total complexity is dominated by the number of expansions needed to fill the beam, and is commonly simplified to $O(\log N + m)$~\cite{Acorn-SIGMOD-2024,ESG-arxiv-2025-Mingyu}.